-Last updated on September 21st, 2023 at 12:38 pm
+Last updated on January 15th, 2024 at 03:29 pm

 Bee reproduction is a complex process with requires forward planning and teamwork on a grand scale.
-The process requires help from all the bees in the hive to ensure the species’ survival.

 This delicate dance of life is essential to crop pollination globally and is responsible for 75% of pollination in the United Kingdom.
-Honeybees are integral to our way of life today and it would be odd not to ask how bees reproduce.

 Only honeybee queens and workers are equipped with an atrophic reproductive system to lay eggs.